45kb/Musixgame/README.md

 # Musixgame
 ### It's a WebApp

-> Guess who sings the lyric snippet.
+> Guess who sings the song.

 JS major libraries in use:
 React, Redux, Webpack, Express